x555g6c9ff-byte/applied-economic-models/README.md

 ## Included Notebooks

 ### Applied Numerical Methods & Optimisation (PS6)
-This notebook evaluates different numerical approaches to function approximation and optimisation.
+This notebook applies and compares different numerical approaches to function approximation and optimisation.

-It includes:
+The work applies:
-- Comparison of polynomial and spline-based approximation techniques
+- Polynomial and spline-based approximation techniques
 - Analysis of convergence, numerical stability, and approximation error
-- Application of numerical optimisation routines to economic-style objective functions
+- Numerical optimisation routines for economic-style objective functions
-- Discussion of trade-offs between precision and computational efficiency
+- Evaluation of trade-offs between precision and computational efficiency

-The emphasis is on understanding when and why certain methods perform better than others, rather than treating numerical techniques as black boxes.
+The emphasis is on understanding **when and why certain methods perform better** than others, rather than treating numerical techniques as black boxes.

 ---